Make your own red hot cinnamon popcorn with this easy recipe! This recipe makes popcorn that’s coated with a red hot candy coating.

 - 1/2 teaspoon cinnamon extract optional

-Preheat oven to 225 F.
+- Preheat oven to 225 F.

-Spread popcorn in a lightly buttered roasting pan.
+- Spread popcorn in a lightly buttered roasting pan.

-Start baking popcorn while you prepare the syrup.
+- Place the pan in the oven to start heating popcorn while you prepare the syrup.

-In a heavy pan, melt butter most of the way.
+- In a heavy pan, melt butter most of the way.

-Add the red hots, sugar, corn syrup, and salt.
+- Add the red hots, sugar, corn syrup, and salt.
 Bring to a boil and boil for 5 minutes.

-Remove from heat; carefully stir in baking soda and cinnamon extract.
+- Remove from heat; carefully stir in baking soda and cinnamon extract.

-Remove from oven, and stir one last time.
+- Remove from oven, and stir one last time.

-Break into pieces; store in an airtight container.
+- Break into pieces; store in an airtight container.